PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Dropdown is same as the Parent task RACI dropdown.
   - If the user selects one user then show the user name.
 If the user selects multiple users then show all users' short names.
 (If it is too long, shows elipsis)
   - On hover, shows a tooltip.
 Tooltip shows the full names of all users
+- Initiate
+  - It is a dropdown of the active clarius user.
+Only single person is allowed.
+  - Shows `CA Pool` user in the dropdown.
+  - If a selected family has a `Client Associate` user, the system prefills that user name.
+    - If a family has more than one user, the system prefills the mark as lead user.
+    - If family has no user available, system prefills the `CA Pool`.
+- Approve
+  - It is a dropdown of the active clarius user.
+Only single person is allowed.
+  - If a selected family has a `Client Manager` user, the system prefills that user name.
+    - If family has more than one user, the system prefills the mark as lead user.
+- From Account
+  - It is dropdown of all active funding accounts of the family.
+If family is not selected, shows all families active funding accounts.
+  - Dropdown is alphabetically sorted.
+  - Shows `Funding Account` and `Account Number` with pipeline separated.
+For e.g. `Lunagariya Schwab Joint Account | 1245`.
+  - When tag is selected `Money Movement - Check / ACH`, this dropdown shows all active funding accounts and all `SLOA Moneylinks` of the family.
+If family is not selected, shows all families active funding accounts and `SLOA MoneyLink`.
+  - When user enter a new name which is not available in dropdown, system allows to enter it.
+Shows `Text` word as metadata.
+  - If the selected account is marked as Disposed, system won't auto remove the account.
+It is prefilled but when the user opens the dropdown, it is not shown in dropdown.
+  - When any funding account is deleted, the system will remove the back link to the funding account.
+Funding account name will be shown as a text.
+- To Account
+  - Shows all SLOAs of the selected funding account when no tag is selected in sub-tasks.
+  - Dropdown is alphabetically sorted.
+  - Shows `Funding Account` or `SLOA Account` and `Account Number` with pipeline separated.
+For e.g. `SLOA Moneylinks | 1245`.
+  - Dropdown is changed according to tag:
+    - When tag is `Money Movement - Journal`, shows only `SLOA Journal` type accounts of the selected funding account.
+    - When tag is `Money Movement - Wire`, shows only `SLOA Wire (General)` & `SLOA Wire (Investments)` type accounts of the selected funding account.
+    - When tag is `Money Movement - Check / ACH`, shows `Funding Accounts`, `SLOA Moneylinks` & `SLOA Check`.
+  - When user enter a new name which is not available in dropdown, system allows to enter it.
+Shows `Text` word as metadata.
+  - If the selected account is marked as Disposed, system won't auto remove the account.
+It is prefilled but when the user opens the dropdown, it is not shown in dropdown.
+  - When any funding account is deleted, the system will remove the back link to the funding account.
+Funding account name will be shown as a text.
+- Amount
+  - It is amount input field.
+Decimal is allowed.
+Default it shows `$0.00`.
 - Due Date
   - Date input field.
 Doesn't allow to enter past date otherwise system shows error message.
   - For `Blocked` & `On Hold` status, it's not a mandatory field.